Vindhya-Kesharwani/Customer-Support-Ticketing-System/README.md

 # Customer-Support-Ticketing-System
-Salesforce project for managing customer support tickets.
+This is a project made in Salesforce to handle customer support tickets.
+It allows user to create tickets, track their status, and resolve them.